saucelabs/sauce-docs/docs/test-fairy/platforms/flutter.md

 3. Checkout **testfairy-flutter** to your VCS without including its **.git** directory.

-4. When there is a new update in this repo, delete **testfairy-flutter** and retry the steps.
+4. When there is a new update in this repository, delete **testfairy-flutter** and retry the steps.

 ## Troubleshoot